andresmn1126/ansible_meraki/README.md

 ### Installing

-Ansible can beinstalled via your distro package manager
+Ansible can be installed via your distro's package manager

 ```
 sudo apt install ansible